NEWPORT BEACH BREAST REVISION SURGERY

 What does explantation involve?
 Two choices exist for explantation:

 1. Implant removal while leaving the capsule.
-This is a simple procedure
+This is a simple procedure and requires local

 anesthesia, IV sedation, or (uncommonly) general anesthesia.
 It is relatively inexpensive.
 Microscopic amounts of gel may remain in the capsule.